bnhays/futuresight/docs/project/manual-verification.md

 - Matchup entries should show visual result badges when the outcome can be classified.
 - Matchup entries linked to another saved deck should provide a link to that opponent deck.
 - The matchup form should reject blank fields and save entries with opponent deck, tournament, outcome, and date.
+- Existing matchup entries should be editable and deletable from the deck detail matchup history.
 - Quick quantity updates should mark the deck as changed and allow the updated decklist to be saved.
+- Deck detail view mode controls should switch between list, stacks, and gallery layouts without changing saved deck data.
+- Export should produce the selected deck's current decklist text.
 - Deleted decks should be removed from the saved deck list and should no longer open in the detail view.
 - Error states should provide a visible message or safe empty state instead of breaking the page.
 - The API tests should cover common parser formats, Scryfall card normalization, card image selection, and Scryfall collection chunking.